chenheinrich/Cosmo_Inference/README.md

 `bash setup.sh`
 `source ~/.bashrc`

-2. Run a sample cobaya run:
+2. Run a sample cobaya run (must be from the root of this directory):

 `python run.py`